revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 -----------

-33. Talk about a time when you thought you did your best, but it did not work out.
+33.Talk about a time when you thought you did your best, but it did not work out.

 <details markdown="1">
 <summary> Show Answer </summary>